 Rods, Reels and Line for Plugging

-Many anglers use bass rods for plugging, which seems logical as bass are the most commonly targeted species with this type of lure, although spinning rods of 8 – 10ft can also be used.
-Because many plugs can be less than 20g in weight many anglers find they cast better with lighter spinning rods, rather than the larger bass rods which are designed to cast 2 – 4oz (56 – 112g).
+Many anglers use bass rods for plugging, which seems logical as bass are the most commonly targeted species with this type of lure, although spinning rods of 9 or 10ft can also be used.
+Plugs can be light, being typically around 20g in weight, although heavier plugs are available.
+This limits the casting distances which can be achieved with plugs, but as most plugging takes place close in (see the section on plug fishing marks below) it is rarely required to cast more and thirty or forty yards or so when using this type of lure.
 Fixed spool reels are the most commonly used when plug fishing, although anglers should ensure that it is a front drag reel as hard fighting fish such as large bass and pollock can prove too much for rear drag reels which are weaker and designed for lighter types of fishing.

-In terms of line, many anglers are happy to use 15lb or similar monofilament all of the way through, finding this is a good balance between being light enough to allow good casting distance while still having the strength to handle any larger fish which may be caught.
-There is, of course, and an increasing number of anglers using braided line with plugs, finding the strength, low diameter and stretch-free nature make this line more effective than monofilament.
-There is no definitive answer to what is the best line for using plugs, with both monofilament and braided line proving effective, meaning that it comes down to the angler’s personal choice over which type of line to use.
+In terms of line, many anglers are happy to use monofilament of around 15lb breaking strain, finding this is a good balance between being light enough to allow good casting distance while still having the strength to handle any larger fish which may be caught.
+There are an increasing number of anglers using braided line with plugs, finding the strength, low diameter and stretch-free nature make this line more effective than monofilament.
+There is no definitive answer to what is the best line for using plugs, meaning that it comes down to the angler’s personal choice over which type of line to use.

 Techniques and Methods for Using Plugs